Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

 </RevitAddIns>
 ```

-Target is triggered automatically if the `PublishAddin` property is enabled.
+Target is triggered automatically when the `PublishAddin` target runs.

 ### Implicit global usings